xwiki/xwiki-platform/README.md

     ## Release the new version in JIRA and create the next version.

-    ## Update the version hard-coded in the wiki pages.
-    ## This is required because on older versions of XWiki the WebJar version is not automatically detected.
-    ## If you are releasing the version X.Y then search for X.Y-SNAPSHOT in the UI module sources and replace
-    ## each occurrence that refers to the CKEditor webjar with X.Y (i.e. replace the snapshot with the final
-    ## version).
-Normally, you should get 3 occurrences, 2 in EditSheet and 1 in VelocityMacros.
-    ## Commit the changes with the message "[release] Update version before release".

     ## Update the translations.
     ## * download the translation pack from l10n and unpack
     ##   http://l10n.xwiki.org/xwiki/bin/view/L10NCode/GetTranslationFile?name=Contrib.CKEditorIntegration&app=Contrib